hitbear/speedpi/README.md

 `pip3 install -r requirements.txt`

-Check out with `which speedtest-cli` where lies.
+Check out with `which speedtest-cli` where your speedtest file lies.
 If it is not `/usr/local/bin`, change the path in `src/speedpi.py`.

 ## Running